New Year’s Solutions

 Learn a new card trick, and check the job postings for magicians on LinkedIn.

 When women ask me if their outfit makes them look fat?
-Stop responding with “I would say more obese than fat”
+Stop responding with another question, “Define fat?”

-Try to look more interested when people show me their DNA results from Ancestry.com.
+Try to look a lot more interested when people show me their DNA results from Ancestry.com.

 Embrace technology.
 Don’t learn it, just embrace it because we all need a hug once in a while.

-Review the directions on how to operate the treadmill I purchased to celebrate the new millennium.
+Review those directions one more time on how to operate the treadmill you purchased to celebrate the new millennium.

-Get a 2018 Calendar at the Calendar store in September cause they’re always on sale that time of year.
+Get a 2019 Calendar at the Calendar store in late September cause they’re always on sale that time of year.

-When visiting my mother at the old age home, resist playing with the abandoned wheelchairs in the hall.
+When visiting my mother at the old age home, stop checking her will on the way into her room.

 Get those Blue Boxes back in the garage before the next garbage day.